davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-keywords-to-avoid"></a>Keywords to Avoid
 Avoid using `with` altogether.

 Avoid `for...in` for anything other than iterating through properties of an object.
 Do not use it to iterate through collections of objects it is not as convenient to use as the `foreach` statement in C#.
-ES2015 introduces `for...of` which behaves mush more like foreach.
+ES2015 introduces `for...of` which behaves much more like foreach.

 See [JavaScript Keywords](#language-javascript-keywords) for more information on `with` and `for...in`.